shuoyingzhao/Rescueweb/README.md

 //*** is the name of branch

 //!!!!
-IF you are beginer for Front-end and React, I highly recommend you create your own brancd.
+IF you are beginer for Front-end and React, I highly recommend you create your own branch.

 **5. Add files**